-Lack of exercise is linked to heart disease and type 2 diabetes — and now being sedentary greatly ups risk for bladder and kidney cancer.
+Lack of exercise is linked to heart disease and type 2 diabetes — and a sedentary lifestyle greatly ups your risk for bladder and kidney cancer.

 Being a couch potato can not only make you flabby instead of fit, it can have potentially deadly consequences.
 It’s already well-known that a lack of regular physical activity is linked to heart disease, stroke, osteoporosis, and type 2 diabetes.
 And the American Cancer Society notes a chronically inactive life also raises the risk of breast, prostate, endometrial, and colon cancer.